AltaArts/FileIconsMenu--Prism-Plugin/README.md

 ## **Plugin Usage**

 The FileIconsMenu plugin adds a menu to the Prism2 User Settings menu.
-In this menu a user may add file type associations to icons.
+In this menu a user may add file types to be associated with selected icons.
 This allows Prism's UI to show icons for file type that are not supported.